bs2kbs2k/smlinux/README.md

 ## **What about distros other than Ubuntu?**
 *Tested on Bodhi 5.1,32 & 64-bit, so should work as-is on recent Ubuntu/debian.
-Arch also confirmed, others unconfirmed.*
+Arch also confirmed.*

 Change your Linux=parameter during first install to one that works with your distro such as those listed below, or just install dependencies first and run smlinux with Linux="" in settings (or just ignore the error from apt).  smlinux only installs dependendencies automatically during the very first installation.
-If your distro needs additional dependencies not listed here, please let me know so I can add them.
+If your distro needs additional dependencies not listed here, please let me know their names so I can add them.
+The Ubuntu list is confirmed complete even on WSL.

 Some build targets depend on an additional package not listed below.
-Android builds require the android-sdk package, while sm64nx requires g++-8 or higher.
-Installation when needed will only be automatically attempted if apt is present, other distros will need to install those packages manually.
+Android builds require the android-sdk package, web targets emscriptem sdk, dos targets djgpp, and sm64nx requires g++-8 or higher.
+Updating gcc, when needed will only be automatically attempted if apt is present, other distros will need to install those packages manually.
 If gcc --version does not report 8 or newer when building sm64nx, smlinux will attempt first to install gcc-9 then if unsuccesful gcc-8.
 (Note Ubuntu 20.04 build-essential provides gcc9.3, whereas for 18.04 its gcc7.5.)

 Arch:

 	sudo pacman -S base-devel python audiofile sdl2 glew python-zstandard python-pip zstd Debian / Ubuntu:

-	sudo apt install -y build-essential git python3 libaudiofile-dev libglew-dev libsdl2-dev binutils libusb-1.0-0-dev libzstd-dev python3-pip
+	sudo apt install -y build-essential bsdmainutils binutils wget git python3 libaudiofile-dev libglew-dev libsdl2-dev libusb-1.0-0-dev libzstd-dev python3-pip p7zip-full mplayer

 Fedora  / Red Hat:

 	sudo dnf install make gcc python3 audiofile-devel glew-devel SDL2-devel zstd